Abeer-Haroon/AI-Treasure-Hunt-With-Watson/README.md

                         .build();
 ```

-Once you’ve followed the instructions above to get credentials, You're Done!
+Once you’ve followed the instructions above to add credentials (Model ID, apikey and tenant ID), You're Done!
 Run the app.
 Play the Game!

 #### Architecture